vsoch/vsoch.github.io/_posts/2021/2021-10-12-embedded-fields.md

 Is this kind of funky?
 Yeah, and <a href="https://github.com/golang/go/issues/9859" target="_blank">others think so too</a>.
 But I'm really grateful for the functionality because I can create a bunch of different struct types that have most in common, but maybe don't share a few things.
 Could there be other issues that arise?
 Maybe.
 I haven't hit them yet. :)
+There's a nice article <a href="https://go101.org/article/type-embedding.html" target="_blank">here</a> that I'm perusing to learn more.
 <a href="https://gist.github.com/vsoch/dd34ac96dc463c0a2f18c53aea67cf37" target="_blank">Here is the entire set of files</a> in a gist if you want to play around.